 Top of the pageCheck Your Symptoms

-- Other causes, such as swelling related to a sac-shaped structure with clear fluid, blood, or pus (cyst) or a swollen gland, such as a salivary gland.
-For more information, see the topic Swollen Glands, Hernias, and Other Lumps Under the Skin.
+- Other causes, such as swelling related to a sac-shaped structure with clear fluid, blood, or pus (cyst).
+Or swelling may be from a swollen gland, such as a salivary gland.

 Causes of generalized swelling include: